 Entrepreneurs: Scott Lininger and Aidan Chopra

 Bitsbox was founded in 2014 by two former Googlers who wanted to teach kids to code.
-Their idea was to combine beautifully designed example projects with a simple website where kids could build apps and share them with their friends and family.
-Sending the projects by mail on a regular schedule keeps kids excited and makes coding easier to learn.
+A simple website combined with beautifully designed example projects is the idea where kids could build apps and share them with their families and friends.
+Kids are excited and it makes coding easier to learn when on a regular schedule the projects are sending by mail.

-Bitsbox’s massive library of app projects provides endless inspiration and guidance for young app inventors.
+For young app inventors, Bitsbox’s massive library of app projects is extremely important for endless inspiration and guidance.
 Kids code apps on the Bitsbox website.
-It’s 100% online, so kids can log into their accounts anytime, anywhere.
+Kids can log into their accounts online and access it from anywhere.

 |$150,000 for 10%||NO DEAL||NO SHARK|